4 Keys to Success for Women Leaders

 Women's Leadership Topics & Themes Worth Exploring

-With all that being said, our research has found that highly successful women leaders often approach their careers and their lives by embracing these 4 keys to success: agency, authenticity, connection, and wholeness.
+With all that being said, our research has found that highly successful women leaders often approach their careers and their lives by embracing these 4 keys to success:

 These 4 themes are woven into their career decisions and leadership styles.
 Collectively, these themes reveal deeper, more complex images of successful women and offer opportunities for reflection and insight for those who are navigating their leadership journeys.
 Together, these themes are a useful starting point for individual women to explore, and for organizations to consider as women’s leadership topics to prioritize in their development initiatives and retention efforts.

 infographic showing the 4 keys to success for women leaders highlighting the importance of women’s leadership topics

-Women’s Leadership Topics & Themes That Emerged from Our Research
+Women’s Leadership Topics & Themes That Emerged From Our Research

 1. Agency.